On the Impossible Safety of Large AI Models: Conclusion

-Finally, we call for a moratorium on the large-scale development, deployment and commercialization of \emph{foundation models} in both public and private sectors, as well as any high-dimensional learning model that is mostly trained on \emph{user-generated}, \emph{high-dimensional}, and \emph{heterogeneous} data.
+\paragraph{To developers.} Finally, we call for a moratorium on the large-scale deployment and commercialization of large AI models in both public and private sectors, as well as any high-dimensional learning model that is mostly trained on \emph{user-generated}, \emph{high-dimensional}, and \emph{heterogeneous} data.
 At the very least, the wide use of such \emph{dangerous} technologies should be deeply frowned upon, especially when it is done in a rushed manner, as is currently too often the case.
+We especially invite the computer science community to take inspiration from the lessons learned in fields such as biology, medicine or the research on consequential public interest questions such as tobacco control~\cite{lewis2006dealing, proctor2013ban, kagan1993banning, saffer2000effect}, including normalizing calls for bans and restrictions of deployment in scientific publications~\cite{grill2016case, proctor2013ban} when scientific arguments such as the ones we provide justify such a call.
+We hope that by doing so, similar mistakes are not repeated, given that similar causes are behind delaying proper measures of public interest~\cite{abdalla2021grey}.